TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/av2.md

 Forcing new codecs is basically Intel/Nvidia/ARM/AMD (and basically all the companies that sell hardware) way of making you (us) buy new hardware, and this is a way for Google/Netflix to save money.

 CPUs have been good enough for almost everything for at least ten years.
-The only thing that got better realistically is power consumption, but outside of that, it's only pushing (forcing) people to upgrade.
+The only thing that got better realistically is power consumption, but outside of that, it's only codecs pushing (forcing) people to upgrade.

 # An Environmental Disaster

 Technology aside and buying your hardware aside, this is a massive environmental disaster.
 This is forcing people to upgrade perfectly working hardware just to play videos.
-This is all about making people buy new hardware: just to play videos.
+This is all about making people spent more money on new hardware just to play videos.
 Hardware that ends up replacing the previous hardware, even though it was perfectly working.
 This creates a massive amount of e-waste for literally no reason other than corporations making money.

 # A Social Disaster